Asexual reproduction: Fragmentation

 Fragmentation is a form of asexual reproduction where a new organism grows from a fragment of the parent.
 Each fragment develops into a mature, fully grown individual.
 Fragmentation is seen in many organisms.
 Animals that reproduce asexually include planarians, many annelid worms including polychaetes and some oligochaetes, turbellarians and sea stars.
 Many fungi and plants reproduce asexually.
-Some plants have specialized structures for reproduction via fragmentation, such as gemmae in liverworts.
+Some plants have specialized structures for reproduction via fragmentation, such as gemmae in mosses and liverworts.
 Most lichens, which are a symbiotic union of a fungus and photosynthetic algae or cyanobacteria, reproduce through fragmentation to ensure that new individuals contain both symbionts.
-These fragments can take the form of soredia, dust-like particles consisting of fungal hyphen wrapped around photobiont cells.
+These fragments can take the form of soredia, dust-like particles consisting of fungal hyphae wrapped around photobiont cells.

 Clonal Fragmentation in multicellular or colonial organisms is a form of asexual reproduction or cloning where an organism is split into fragments.
 Each of these fragments develop into mature, fully grown individuals that are clones of the original organism.
 In echinoderms, this method of reproduction is usually known as fissiparity.
 Due to many environmental and epigenetic differences, clones originating from the same ancestor might actually be genetically and epigenetically different.

 Agamogenesis

-Agamogenesis is any form of reproduction that does not involve a male gamete.
+Agamogenesis is any form of reproduction that does not involve any union of gametes.
 Examples are parthenogenesis and apomixis.